gallofeliz/youtube-dl-webui/README.md

 # youtube-dl-stream-webui

-For lazy people : download videos and audio for many platforms + webui + direct stream to your browser + ytb-dl auto-update
+For lazy people : download videos and audio for many platforms + webui + direct stream to your browser + ytb-dl auto-update + Docker native + light + Raspberry PI Compatible

 A simple Web UI to download Video/Sound from youtube and others platforms.
 NOT a download manager (you can use Aria or others !).